puresmash/be/README.md

 }
 ```

-How to get the foleder field?
+How to get the folder field?
 First browse the correct folder using a browser, then you can find the corresponding folderId on the url column, paste them here.

-* The file `credentials.js` in root folder containing the connection string of MySQL database and is described as below:
+* The file `credentials.js` in root folder containing the connection string to MySQL database and is described as below:

 ```javascript
 module.exports = {